 Financial aid eligibility may be reconsidered based on new financial information not reflected on your FAFSA or CA Dream Application.
-If you or your parents (if applicable) have experienced unforeseen financial changes due to divorce, death, or loss of employment, or if you have other exceptional circumstances, you may submit an Income Reduction Appeal.
+If you or your parents (if applicable) have experienced unforeseen financial changes due to divorce, death, or loss of employment, or if you have other exceptional circumstances, you may submit a Special Circumstance Appeal.

-Students are requested to follow the procedures for completing an Income Reduction request.
-Keep in mind, that an EFC can only be adjusted with proper documentation.
-Please ensure that your Income Reduction Appeal is complete to avoid delays in processing.
+Students are requested to follow the procedures for completing a Special Circumstance Appeal.
+Keep in mind that an EFC can only be adjusted with proper documentation.
+Please ensure that your Special Circumstance Appeal is complete to avoid delays in processing.

-*Note: Income reduction appeals will not be considered until your financial aid file is complete.
+*Note: A Special Circumstance Appeal will not be considered until your financial aid file is complete.

 Please keep in mind that not all circumstances will be eligible for consideration, and not all appeals will result in additional financial assistance.